AlbionsRefuge/bubbles-faq/general-questions.md

 Hopefully you did!

 This project is aimed at new JavaScript coders.
-The goal is give you a feel for the language and have you end up with something fun at the end, fun enough that you will be interested in learning more.
+The goal is to give you a feel for the language and have you end up with something fun at the end, fun enough that you will be interested in learning more.

 ##### You have learned several basic principles of coding in this short project